selcuksert/process-automation-servicetask/README.md

 # ToDo List Evaluation Process
 RedHat Process Automation Manager (RHPAM) provides the ability to integrate/utilize different technologies with built-in service tasks.
-It is also possible to implement custom service tasks where the out-of-box capabilities does not fulfill the needs.
+It is also possible to implement custom service tasks where out-of-box capabilities do not fulfill the needs.
 To implement a custom service task one needs to implement `org.kie.api.runtime.process.WorkItemHandler` interface of KIE API.

 For details, please check [official documentation](https://access.redhat.com/documentation/en-us/red_hat_process_automation_manager/7.8/html-single/custom_tasks_and_work_item_handlers_in_business_central/index).